HalfQuark/SquadronsReloaded/README.md

  Expressions are used to determine each craft's relative position to the lead craft.
  They can use the opperators: + - * / and ^
  They can use 2 variables:
-    n : difference between the craft's rank id in the squadron and the lead craft's rank id (integer)
+    n : craft's rank, ammount of crafts in the squadron with id smaller than the craft's id (integer)
     s : spacing specified on the formation command/sign
  The relative position of a craft is then calculated by the x, y and z expressions of the cardinal direction of the squadron's movement.
  If no direction of movement was detected, it will default to NORTH.